jacobtomlinson/website/content/posts/2019/2019-07-05-littlest-cuda-hub.md

 ## Background

-In my first week working at Nvidia I have been spending some time with my previous colleagues at the Met Office to explore how the two organisations can collaborate.
+In my first week working at NVIDIA I have been spending some time with my previous colleagues at the Met Office to explore how the two organisations can collaborate.

 We decided to run a hackathon to explore how GPUs could be used to accelerate existing tools and workflows within the Met Office.
 The attendees were 10-15 people who were seasoned Python developers but had little experience with GPUs.
 There was some awareness and curiosity about CUDA and GPU acceleration but little hands on experience.